Nexmo/station/_documentation/messaging/sms/guides/encoding.md

     Use <http://www.url-encode-decode.com/> to see if your message can be URL encoded.
 If you need to use another format, set the *type* parameter in your [request](/api/sms#request).

-2. If you need to use unicode, check if unicode is supported in the country you are sending to [Country Specific Features](#country-specific-features).
+2. If you need to use Unicode, check if Unicode is supported in the country you are sending to [Country Specific Features](#country-specific-features).

 3. For messages where you have not set [type](/api/sms#parameters) to `text`, check that your user's handset supports the format.
 For example, a US handset may not display Arabic.